MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-managed-online-endpoints.md

 - Model files (or the name and version of a model that's already registered in your workspace).
 In the example, we have a scikit-learn model that does regression.
 - The code that's required to score the model.
 In this case, we have a *score.py* file.
-- An environment where your model runs (as you'll see, the environment might be a Docker image with conda dependencies, or it might be a Dockerfile).
+- An environment in which your model runs.
+As you'll see, the environment might be a Docker image with Conda dependencies, or it might be a Dockerfile.
 - Settings to specify the instance type and scaling capacity.

-The following snippet shows the *endpoints/online/managed/simple-flow/1-create-endpoint-with-blue.yml* file that captures all the required inputs:
+The following snippet shows the *endpoints/online/managed/simple-flow/1-create-endpoint-with-blue.yml* file, which captures all the required inputs:

 :::code language="yaml" source="~/azureml-examples-main/cli/endpoints/online/managed/simple-flow/1-create-endpoint-with-blue.yml":::